-The South Island 911/Police Dispatch Centre will be the first point of contact for 9-1-1 callers on South Vancouver Island and will also house police call-taking and dispatch for the Victoria, Saanich, Central Saanich and Oak Bay police departments as well as all local RCMP detachments.
+The South Island 911/Police Dispatch Centre is the first point of contact for 9-1-1 callers on South Vancouver Island and also houses police call-taking and dispatch for the Victoria, Saanich, Central Saanich and Oak Bay police departments as well as all local RCMP detachments.

-The state-of-the-art post-disaster facility is located at 4219 Commerce Circle in Saanich and is expected to be fully operational by February 2019.
+The state-of-the-art post-disaster facility is located at 4219 Commerce Circle in Saanich and has been fully operational since February 2019.

-Building construction has completed and work is underway to transition call-taking and dispatch services to the centre.
-A grand opening will take place in early March once all agencies have completed their transition of services.
+Building construction is complete and all call-taking and dispatch services have transitioned to the centre.
+A grand opening took place on March 6, 2019 with all partners and agencies.

 The CRD Board set a Strategic Priority to "collaborate with partners to prepare for, respond to and recover from emergencies".
 A new centre supports this priority while creating opportunities for improved efficiencies, upgrading to meet post disaster standards, and modernizing equipment.